 There have also been claims that construction workers hear the screams inside of the Whitty Station tunnels.
 When they investigated the claims, they allegedly found a woman dressed in white on the platform that leapt onto the tracks when they approached her.

-At the Choi Hung Station there are three, not two railway tracks like the other stations have.
+At the Choi Hung Station there are three, not two railway tracks like the other stations have and if we are to believe the legends, it is because of something dark.
 According to one urban legend, when they used the middle railway track, they found out the hard way that apparently this was a track leading directly to hell.

 The story goes that when they constructed it the engineer decided it was time for a test run and brought some people along.
 They were supposed to drive toward Kowloon Bay Station, but after a good 30 minutes, they still hadn’t arrived and they had lost contact with the train.

-It did arrive, but there was something wrong.
+The missing train did arrive at last though, but there was something wrong with the passengers.
 The people onboard seemed disoriented, some even passed away after they were being sent away to the hospital.
 It wasn’t clear what was wrong with them other than pure shock and fear.

 When they investigated it they brought along a medium to help them shed light to the strange case.
 The medium claimed that the track led straight to hell and that the passengers had all seen something they would never recover from.

 Because of this, they abandoned the track and built new ones that would lead to the meant destination and not pass through hell.
-And although the hellway track has been seen to be used to transport trains to the depot in Kowloon Bay at the end of the day.
-But hey, this is not the only urban legend in the underground of Hong Kong.
+Although the hellway track has been seen to be used to transport trains to the depot in Kowloon Bay at the end of the day.

-On this day though, something happened that no one has really been able to explain.
-Passenger reported seeing a young woman falling into the tracks at the station as one of the trains was rapidly approaching and running over her.
+On this day though, something happened that no one has really been able to explain and even made the news.
+Passengers on the train reported seeing a young woman falling into the tracks at the station as one of the trains was rapidly approaching and running over her.

 The passengers on the platform as well as the staff claim to have heard her screams as she was hit by the train and the driver of the train remembers the horrible bump as she ended up under the train.